Rikj000/MoniGoMani/VERYQUICKSTART.md

 # HyperOpt Narrowing Down Search Spaces:
 The search spaces used for HyperOptable settings in MoniGoMani can easily be tweaked/fine-tuned to try and improve upon profit being made.
-It also helps in cutting down the time needed for HyperOpting since less values will be possible.
-This if applied right it means we are pushing/pointing hyperopt in the right direction before it runs off doing it's crunching.
+It also helps in cutting down the time needed for HyperOpting since fewer values will be possible.
+This if applied right it means we are pushing/pointing hyperopt in the right direction before it runs off doing its crunching.

 ### Narrowed Down Space Example:
 Hyperopt Space for `sell___unclogger_minimal_losing_trades_open` narrowed down to only search for an ideal setup between **1 up to 5** losing trades open: